 O1d + H2O = 2OH*

 From one oxygen molecule we can get 4 OH*, which is a quadruple benefit for scrubbing the air and aging aerosols.
-With too many aerosols wasting OH*, we lose the scrubbing.
+With too many aerosols wasting OH*, we lose the needed scrubbing.
 This could lead to very accelerated warming because overall it takes 10 O2 net to remove methane in an average ten year process using significant OH*.

 We are just going into a four year record average highest global temperature.
 As we look for the causes, we must look at how the oxidants are being suppressed or overused by aerosols and allow methane to persist longer.
 This will be critical as we find a way to battle the methane blowouts from arctic permafrost and the oceans which can triple the carbon content of the air with methane which is 30 times worse than CO2.

-We may have to release atomic ionized oxygen to help reverse these trends and increase oxidation of methane.
+We may have to release atomic or ionized oxygen to help reverse these trends and increase oxidation of methane.